 Here are our recommended places for you to get a taste of the vibrant culinary scene of Tay Ho District in Hanoi:

-Pro tips: You should think twice before getting into streetside seafood vendors around the West Lake area.
-The seafood often is not the freshest, and they charge a premium price for it.
+Pro tips: You should think twice before going to streetside seafood vendors around the West Lake area.
+The seafood is often not the freshest, and they charge a premium price for it.

 Shopping in Tay Ho District in Hanoi

-Shopping in Tay Ho District is not too lively as compared to the central districts.
-You can still find some Vietnamese clothing brands (Canifa, IVY Moda, K’s Closet…) on Lac Long Quan Street, and a new Lotte Complex is being built as of December 2019.
+Shopping in Tay Ho District is not very lively compared to the central districts.
+However, you can still find some Vietnamese clothing brands (Canifa, IVY Moda, K’s Closet, etc.) on Lac Long Quan Street, and as of December 2019, a new Lotte Complex is being built.

 Nightlife in Tay Ho District in Hanoi

-Contrary to the dynamic nighttime of the Old Quarter, Tay Ho District’s nightlife stays true to the spirit of the place: laid-back and relaxed.
-Maybe it’s the gigantic West Lake that prevents all the noises from vehicles and human actions to create such an atmosphere.
+Contrary to the dynamic nightlife of the Old Quarter, Tay Ho District’s nightlife stays true to the place’s spirit: laid-back and relaxed.
+Maybe it’s the gigantic West Lake that prevents all the noises from vehicles and human actions, creating such an atmosphere.

-Buy yourself a cup of coffee to enjoy on the stairs leading to the water surface, or indulging into the sumptuous lakeside BBQ and make the best of your stay.
-Tay Ho District also houses a new pedestrian street of Hanoi on Trinh Cong Son Street.
+Buy yourself a cup of coffee to enjoy on the stairs leading to the water surface, indulge in the sumptuous lakeside BBQ, and make the most of your stay.
+Tay Ho District also houses a new pedestrian street in Hanoi on Trinh Cong Son Street.

 Find hotels in Tay Ho District here: